… and how you can address them.

 The loss of appetite in seniors is a major concern especially because their nutritional needs increase as the years pass by.
 When they don’t like to eat, health complications may occur as their immune system also declines.
 Hence, it is vital that family caregivers are aware of how appetite loss can be addressed.

-As a key provider of in-home care in Laguna Hills, California, we’ve compiled a list of common causes on the loss of appetite and how you can manage them.
+As a key provider of in-home care in Irvine, California, we’ve compiled a list of common causes on the loss of appetite and how you can manage them.

 - Sensory Reduction